 M is for Managing the Home

-Household Jobs, Errands, Shopping, Cooking, Decorating etc… – all the things that need doing but don’t always get the recognition they deserve – they are key to keeping you and your family together – and are vitally important (why else would I have a whole website dedicated to it!)
+These are the things that often go unnoticed – but are vital for an easier life.
+They are key to keeping you and your family together – and are vitally important (why else would I have a whole website dedicated to it!).
+They deserve some recognition!

 I is for Income

-Whether you work or not, ensuring that the house brings in some income is vital to staying happy – you need enough to get by.
+Whether you work or not, ensuring that the house brings in some income is vital to staying happy – we all need enough to get by.

 L is for Leisure